leamas/spotify-make/README.md

 - Current spec actually Conflicts libssl0.9.8, linking to 1.0.0 seems to work OK.
 - Have some discussion about possible merging of spotify-make into current spec.
-- 32-bit release 12 minimally tested.
+- 32-bit release 12.2 and upcoming 12.3 (Factory) minimally tested.

 ### Mageia
+Minimally tested on version 2, 32-bit desktop release.
 Package bundles libqtdbus4-4.8.1 required by spotify; system version is 4.8.2

 ### Linux Mint
 Handled the same way as Ubuntu.
 Version 14 32-bit minimally tested.